Volunteer

 Community Program Assistants (CPAs) play a vital role in delivering our public programs throughout the city.
 CPAs:

-• Contribute to the smooth operation of tours and community events.
+- Contribute to the smooth operation of tours and other events.

 Who can become a Community Programs Assistant?